cldwalker/core/README.markdown

 Todo
 ====

+* Make it easier to share/install core extensions made by others ie sake-like.
 * Import/Upgrade old tests for my extension classes.
 * Provide aliasing for methods to bypass method name clashes.
-* Use Ruby2Ruby to handpick methods to extend
+* Use Ruby2Ruby to handpick methods to extend.
-* Make it easier to share/install core extensions made by others.